Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

   - **Discover** where the locations of Large events are and where they may impact stations and Restaurants

-  - **Understand** the weather conditions which may impact train stations <<<<will change this and create another one to show weather data impacting key events historically over time.
+  - **Understand** the weather conditions which might impact train stations
   - **Generate**

     * A warning letter to the MP after discovering potential risk

     * Synthezised events events which might happen and will impact services

+  - **Visualise**  the data using Streamlit

 ### Prerequisites
 - A new free trial of Snowflake in **US AWS West**